Wanting to know on how to solve shared Mailbox showing as Mail User?. You are in the right place.

 Get-Recipient “emailaddress” | fl recipientt*

-- As you can see, the mailbox shows as MailUser in Exchange online but not SharedMailbox.
+- As you can see, the mailbox shows as a MailUser in Exchange online but not as a SharedMailbox.

 In order to fix the error, assign the Exchange Online license to the affected mailbox so that the mail user object will become as a user mailbox in Microsoft 365.
 Yes, our end goal is to have the shared mailbox but we are going to do something to achieve the goal.